Keavon/Thesis/src/paper/thesis.md

 Figure 21: Input and Output nodes with the pressure samples connected to the brush output.
 </div>

-The Input node provides several strips of stroke input data from the stylus axes including pressure, tilt altitude (angle from parallel to normal with the screen), tilt azimuth (angle clockwise from the +X axis), and X and Y positions on the page (increasing from the top left).
+The Input node provides several strips of stroke input data from the stylus axes including pressure, tilt altitude (angle from parallel to normal with the tablet surface), tilt azimuth (angle clockwise from the +X axis), and X and Y positions on the page (increasing from the top left).
 Each ranges from 0 (black) to 1 (white).
 While the X and Y positions are provided for completeness, they are unlikely to be useful directly in the procedural texture authorship process; they are more useful in the stroke wrapping stage which is not in the scope of this prototype implementation.

 The Output node is the destination for node graph data.
 When a strip texture is plugged into the Color field, the magnified result is previewed along the full width of the application below the node graph.
 When a square texture is plugged into the "Color" and/or "Displacement" field, the magnified result is previewed along the right side of the application.
 The displacement, when connected, also renders the texture on a spinning 3D plane with a perturbed height matching the dark (low) and light (high) parts of the provided texture.
 "Displacement Scale" multiplies the height by a chosen factor.
 While displacement is not directly involved in the final brush texture, it is a useful tool to visualize square textures in the third dimension while working.
-Often square textures are sampled by other nodes in the graph in a way that represents height or intensity information and this features makes those cases easier to conceptualize.
+Often square textures are sampled by other nodes in the graph in a way that represents height or intensity information and this feature makes those cases easier to conceptualize.

 ---